Frequently asked questions

 There will be several funding rounds over the next four years to build fast charging infrastructure in NSW.
 You may be contacted at any point over that time until either a site is built, you withdraw your details or the funding round closes.

 Applicants for funding will need to provide supporting information to the NSW Government which will be assessed for feasibility and suitability.
-In order to allow applicants enough time to provide that information, and sufficient time for this information to be assessed, the timeframe for processing applications is between 12 and 20 weeks.
+In order to allow applicants enough time to provide that information, and sufficient time for this information to be assessed, the timeframe for processing applications is up to 21 weeks.

 EV fast charging grants will be available over the next four years, with stations expected to be completed within 24 months of the grant funding being awarded to successful applicants.